MichelDucartier/rcp-docker-images/LIGHT_README.md

 runai config project mlo-$GASPAR
 ```

-<a name="myfootnote1">1</a>: Before 25/02/2025, people should have access to the mloscratch (scratch shared between the MLO lab and Light lab) from the project `mlo-$GASPAR`.
-But, because of Light independence, people from Light might not have access to themloscratch anymore
+<a name="myfootnote1">1</a>: Before 25/02/2025, people should have access to the mloscratch (scratch shared between the MLO lab and LIGHT lab) from the project `mlo-$GASPAR`.
+But, because of LIGHT independence, people from LIGHT might not have access to themloscratch anymore

 ## 4. Launching a quick test job